open-trackers/.github/profile/README.md

 Future tracker apps to add to the family are certainly possible, should good ideas emerge.

-To report a bug or suggest a feature, add an Issue to the relevant project.
+To report a bug or suggest a feature, add an Issue to the relevant Github project.

 ## Contributions